yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/full/11-hol-3.3-configure-database-cache/README.md

 az spring app restart --name ${ORDER_SERVICE_APP}
 ```

-After restarting, revisit the URL for your placed orders and notice that they persisted.

 ⬅️ Previous guide: [10 - Hands On Lab 3.2 - Bind Apps to ACS and Service Registry](../10-hol-3.2-bind-apps-to-acs-service-reg/README.md)